sophiedeakin/My-Book-List/README.md

 #### Responsiveness Not Working On Mobile Devices

-When using the Google Dev Tools to test the responsiveness of the website I noticed the header, footer and form on the Home page was sticking left when viewing on smaller screen like mobile phones.
-Reference image below of the bug.
+When using the Google Dev Tools to test the responsiveness of the website I noticed the header, footer and form on the Home page was sticking left when viewing on smaller screens like mobile phones.
+Reference the image below of the bug.

 ![Responsiveness Bug](https://github.com/sophiedeakin/My-Book-List/blob/main/readme_assets/responsiveness_bug.png)

-Looking at the website I noticed the table was casuing the issue to occur.
+Looking at the website I noticed the table was causing the issue to occur.
 For the project I mainly used Bootstrap for the styling and used their website to resolve the issue, I found the table was meant to be placed within a div and inside the div add 'class="overflow-auto"'.
 By doing this a scrollbar will be automatically added when the content exceeds its dimensions.
-Once I made those changes and checked the responsiveness the issue has been fixed.
+Once I made those changes and checked the responsiveness the issue was fixed.
 The image below shows the fix.

 **Include in credits:https://getbootstrap.com/docs/4.2/utilities/overflow/**